 Materials: Hemlock, pine, plywood, glue, pin nails, spray paint, acrylic paint, polyurethane.

-I got inspired to make this after seeing hemlock scrap wood left over from a wine-rack my father had made.
+I got inspired to make this after seeing hemlock scrap wood left over from a wine-rack.
 There were all these small pieces of wood of different shapes and thicknesses, and I imagined how they could become feathers and wings on a bird.
 I collected a couple bags of these scraps, sorted through them, and then began laying the design out on a big board.

 This gave me a pretty good rough idea of what the bird would look like.
 Then I thought of adding the planet, wheat, DNA, and sun elements.
-To make these, and also to make the bird more symmetrical, I ended up cutting a lot of new blocks specifically for this project, though there’s still plenty of scrap wood in this.
-Both the wine-rack scraps and the new blocks were mostly cut on a band saw.
-The band saw ended up being the main tool for this project.
-I still have all my fingers.
-Some of the smallest elements I cut using a scroll saw.
+To make these, and also to make the bird more symmetrical, I ended up cutting a lot of new blocks.

 It’s on a square plywood board a little over four feet to each side.
-This is by far the biggest thing I’ve made and I like that it is big.
-Making big stuff can be impractical—everything is heavier, harder to move, harder to store—but I think it allows for an openness and freedom of expression that’s harder to do with something small.
+This is by far the biggest thing I’ve made.
+I think the size allows for an openness and freedom of expression that’s harder to do with something small.

 There are 382 individual pieces in this.
 I painted each with two coats of acrylic paint, except for the rays of the sun and the beak, which I spray painted gold.

-Overall I’m quite happy with how this turned out.
-I think it has an art-deco look to it, which is a style I haven’t explored much on my own, but which I like.
+I’m quite happy with how this turned out.
+I think it has an art-deco look to it, is a style I haven’t explored much on my own, but which I like.